pubkey/rxdb/orga/premium-tasks.md

 # Premium Tasks

-If you are a **single developer** and you use RxDB in your **side project**, you can get free 2 years access to the [RxDB Premium](https://rxdb.info/premium.html) package by solving one Task of this list.
+If you are a **single developer** and you use RxDB in your **side project**, you can get free 2 years access to the [RxDB Premium](https://rxdb.info/premium) package by solving one Task of this list.
 Before you start working on that task, please make an issue where you tell about the estimated time to finish the task.

 ## Open Tasks

-- Set `"type": "module"` in the `package.json` and fix every problem that occurs with that change. [related](https://github.com/pubkey/rxdb/pull/4202)
+- Add a [local search](https://github.com/cmfcmf/docusaurus-search-local) plugin to the docusaurus docs.
+The search-bar must only appear on the documentation pages, not on the landingpage.

 - Update **all** [open PRs from the renovate bot](https://github.com/pubkey/rxdb/pulls?q=is%3Apr+is%3Aopen+by%3A%40renovate) and ensure that the CI is green.

 (This list will be regularly updated with new Tasks)